justinvincent/connected-driver-cluster/README.md

 View the volumes and tables for and notice the volume size change as the data is streamed into the platform.

+Navigate to your Moblie App on your desktop and view the data fields now updated